MERH23/cmfinalproject/README.md

 This creates the opportunity for those who are hard of hearing to have a way to interact with music, albeit in a visual sense rather than an auditory sense.

-Users are encouraged to use the tutorial notebook in this repository and the example notebooks provided.
-Please remember that the songs used in those notebooks are examples and you can use any song or audio file of your choice as long as it is a WAV file.
+Users are encouraged to use the tutorial notebook in this repository.
+Please remember that the songs used in the tutorial notebook is a placeholder and you can use any song or audio file of your choice as long as it is a WAV file.

 To use WaveShow please follow the instructions below:
 Open terminal (for Mac users) or type "CMD" into Windows taskbar (in Windows).